 Our elected member on Wiltshire Council is Councillor Jonathon Seed (Conservative), who represents the Summerham and Seend division.
-He is also Portfolio Holder for Flooding.
 See his full details here, including attendance records, register of interests, and committee appointments.

 If you need to contact me I am always happy to help, all the ways you can get in touch are below: